iwang2/GC1/README.md

 ### Types of Light
 **Ambient Light:** general lighting of an image
-- so single source - comes from all locations equally
+- a single source - comes from all locations equally
 - represented by a normal color value

 **Point Light:** comes from a specific location